kevinboogaard/Sports_World-Ball_Pit/README.md

+## WARNING: DOCUMENTATION
+We haven't generated any documentation yet.
+That is because we can't find any documentation generators.
+We will try to do this for sprint 2.
+For now- to prove that we can document our code, we've in our readme and example of one documentated class.

+But please know that all of our classes are commented and thus serves as 'documented code'?

 ## Sports World: Ball Pit

 Sports World; Ball Pit is a puzzle game made for Cool Games.
 This project is for the 'Proeve van Bekwaamheid' of Mediacollege Amsterdam.
 This game is being developed by: Alex Antonides, Jennifer Versteeg, Frederiqué Gesbert, Kevin Boogaard, Lorenzo Koning, Sabrina Rahali El Bairi and Susan van der Puijl.